-Subscriptions monies received in respect of a Sub-Fund in advance of the issue of Shares will be held in one or more umbrella cash Collection Accounts in the name of the ICAV (each an "Umbrella Cash Collection Account") and will be an asset of the relevant Sub-Fund.
+Subscriptions monies received in respect of a Sub-Fund in advance of the issue of Shares will be held in the Umbrella Cash Collection Account in the name of the ICAV and will be an asset of the relevant Sub-Fund.
 Investors will be unsecured creditors of such Sub-Fund with respect to the amount subscribed until such Shares are issued, and will not benefit from any appreciation in the Net Asset Value of the Sub-Fund or any other Shareholder rights (including dividend entitlement) until such time as Shares are issued.
 In the event of an insolvency of the Sub-Fund or the ICAV, there is no guarantee that the Sub-Fund or ICAV will have sufficient funds to pay unsecured creditors in full.